CirroBuild/FrostiDocs/docs/guides/out-of-order-commit-lag.md

 For optimal ingestion performance, the number of commits of out-of-order data should be minimized.
-For this reason, if throughput is low and timestamps are expected to be consistently delayed up to thirty seconds, the following configuration settings can be applied
+For this reason, if throughput is low and timestamps are expected to be consistently delayed up to 30 seconds, the following configuration settings can be applied

 ```txt title="server.conf"